 But, what happens if you’re the proud owner of a classic car and want to retain every aspect of its authenticity?

 The Driver and Vehicle Licensing Agency’s website explains that since 2015, vehicles manufactured more than 40 years ago can display the traditional black and silver number plates.
-This rolls over each year, so in 2018 vehicles manufactured before 1978 can display the traditional black and silver number plates.

 Before you start your order for a number plate though, your vehicle must also be in the ‘historic vehicles’ tax class.
 Details can be found on the gov.uk website on how to apply for this.